-It's actually a more complicated answer than you may think.
+Answering that question is actually slightly more complicated than you may think.
 You see, in civilian Big Brother, it's just the winner that goes home with a huge cheque for the bank.
-Last year's champion Isabelle Warburton won £65,000, meanwhile, Big Brother 2016 king Jason Burrill won £90,000.
+The 2018 champion Cameron Cole, for example, won £10,000, and the 2017 winner Isabelle Warburton won £65,000.
 Not bad, eh?
 But different rules apply to the celebrity spin-off series.

 So, what is the deal with CBB?
 Well, the winner isn't given any money, according to The Mirror.
 Instead, traditionally, the money raised from "the premium-rate voting line is divvied out between charities including Samaritans and the Missing Persons Helpline."
-However, there was no charity money awarded following the winter 2018 series, and there's been "no mention of anything changing this [seres]," the paper added.
+However, there was no charity money awarded following the winter 2018 series, and there's been "no mention of anything changing this [series]," the paper added.

-The highest paid contestant of Celebrity Big Brother to date is reportedly American rapper Ray J, who apparently pocketed a small $1 million (£810,000) appearance fee for his trouble, according to Digital Spy.
+However, none of these top American rapper Ray J, who apparently pocketed a cool $1 million (£810,000) appearance fee for his appearance, according to Digital Spy.
 It's believed he was also paid £24,000 for travel and hotel costs.

-Of course, not all stars fair quite that well with their fees.
-Sugababes member Mutya Buena received £75,000.
-Meanwhile, Shipwrecked and Ex on the Beach star Stephen Bear earned a small £12,000 and until 2018, was the lowest paid CBB celebrity.
+On the flipside, not all stars faired quite that well with their fees.
+Gabby Allen and Nick Leeson were the least paid for the 2018 series, both earning £40,000 for their appearances.
+In previous iterations of CBB, Sugababes member Mutya Buena received £75,000.
+Meanwhile, Shipwrecked and Ex on the Beach star Stephen Bear earned £12,000 and, until 2018, was the lowest paid CBB celebrity.
 However, that title now goes to Apprentice contestant Andrew Brady, who took home £10,000, according to The Sun.